-The old flip phone may be out of date but smartphones are not, and the next challenge a lot of tech giants are looking at tackling is the foldable smartphone.
-Samsung’s lead the way in this area with the release of its third-generation Galaxy Z Fold and Galaxy Z Flip, and it seems Google may be looking to follow suit.
+The old flip phone may be out of date but that doesn’t stop smartphone makers from looking back to them for inspiration.
+The challenge, however, is a foldable smartphone that incorporates everything users expect from a 2022 phone.
+Samsung leads the way in this area with the release of its third-generation Galaxy Z Fold and Galaxy Z Flip, but now it seems Google may be looking to follow suit.

 Rumours about Google developing a foldable phone have been circling for years now but nothing concrete has come out about it.
-But with Google set to unveil its Pixel 6 and 6 Pro on Wednesday next week, the whispers have been getting louder.
+However, rumours have begun heating up again, with codenames like Passport and Pipit, along with a mysterious test on Geekbench.

 Let’s break down what we know about Google’s possible folding Pixel smartphone.

 Google Pixel Fold: Leaks and rumours so far

 On January 7, 2022, a Google Pixel Foldable smartphone was tested on Geekbench, a tech benchmarking website, with the codename ‘Pipit’.
 That codename has been found in camera files on the Pixel 6, indicating support for an upcoming device, like the much rumoured foldable.
 Theories have been rife about the Google Pixel Foldable ever since Google released Android 12L, a version of Android designed specifically for foldables and tablets.